PrincetonUniversity/intro_machine_learning/README.md

 ## Authorship

-The materials in this repository were created by Brian Arnold, Gage DeZoort, Christina Peters, Savannah Thias and Amy Winecoff.
+The materials in this repository were created by Brian Arnold, Gage DeZoort, Jonathan Halverson, Christina Peters, Savannah Thias and Amy Winecoff.